 Prevention Tips for Maryland Homeowners

-How RoofPRO Identifies and Fixes Attic Leaks
+How RoofPRO Identifies the Source and Fixes Attic Leaks

 At RoofPro, we approach every attic leak like a forensic investigation—methodical, accurate, and focused on long-term repair.

 - Step 1 – Attic and Roof Inspection: We inspect both the ventilation in your attic and the condition of your roof.
-Outside, we check shingles, flashing, and valleys.
+Outside, we check for damaged shingles, flashing, and valleys.
 Inside, we follow water trails, look for mold, and assess insulation damage.

 - Step 2 – Moisture Detection and Mapping: Using moisture meters and thermal cameras, we identify damp spots invisible to the naked eye.
 This helps pinpoint the leak’s origin and scope.